Slange-Mhath/Microservice-Log-Merger/Readme.md

 **-f_key_list**
 This parameter is <strong>mandatory if the mediainfo_log_path parameter is added. </strong> It should be used to specify a file path to a file which should contain the name of those keys from the log, which we want to merge.
 Please stick to the recommended file structure specified [here](#key-list).

+**-persist_db**
+This parameter defines if the state of the DB, from the last execution should be persisted.
+Default will be False to ensure a clean state of the DB but especially for debugging purposes it can be useful to set it to True.

+**-dest_file_path**
+Specify the file path to the file where the merged output should be written to.
+If its not specified there won't be any output written to a file.

+**-db_host**
+Specify the host of the database.
+Default is localhost.

+**-db_name**
+Specify the name of the database.
+Default is mlmdb.

+**-db_user**
+Specify the user of the database.
+Default is mlm.

+**-db_password**
+Specify the password of the database.
+Default is mlm.

 Running the script with every optional parameter would look like this: